Autism Demystification® Simulation Game

 Autism Demystification Simulation Game program guides visit schools and other inclusive community settings to deliver this unique and innovative 45-60 minute program to students ages 11-18 (grade 4-12).
 The program consists of six learning opportunities as well as, pre-program materials and educational follow up educational.

 Booking Information: Cost for programs is $200 per program (2 classes or 50-60 children per program).
 The program takes approximately 45-minutes.
 The team will require a room to present in usually a library, music room, empty classroom or portable is best.
-Before registering for the programs please review the educators handbook provided.
+Before registering for the programs please review the educator’s handbook provided.

 |Book a Simulation Game Program||Download Educator's Handbook||Autism Demystification® Model|